DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### 2. Degree requirements for trainees

+You must have studied for your undergraduate (bachelor’s) degree at a recognised university.

 If you are applying to train to teach physics, your bachelor’s degree must:

 * be in physics (not physics combined with another subject)